garrett361/rag-pdf/README.md

 I copied the `RFQ_Commercial` dir under `private/RFQ_Commercial` which is `.gitignore`-d.
 This is only referenced in the `Makefile` which has some convenience commands.
 E.g. run `make test-parse` to parse a test pdf in `RFQ_Commercial` and then `make test-embed` to embed the parsed results into a vector db.
-Use `make test-embed-hosted` to test the hosted endpoint path.
+Use `make test-query` to test querying a local LLM and `make test-query-hosted` to test the hosted endpoint path.
 Append `QUERY=<your new query here>` to change the test query.

+Run `make test` to run the entire `{parse,embed,query}` workflow from start to finish, and similar for `make test-embed` to run the version with hosted model endpoints.

 There are also multiple `requirements.txt`'s floating in various parts of the repo.
 The top-level `rag/requirements.txt` is the one I have in my `venv` while developing, built from installing parts